fmmattioni/acronym/README.md

 <img src="man/figures/demo.gif" width="100%" />

+## The way it works

+`acronym` is going to search only for acronyms in your manuscript that are between brackets.
+Please, note that this is still experimental, so ultimately you should double-check the list of abbreviations retrieved.
 Got any ideas and/or tips for improving the code?
 Feel free to open an issue or submit a PR\!